ANAZ0004/first-day-demo/README.md

-# first-day-demo
+# first-day-repo
-This is the repository made as a demonstration; for the first day.
+This is the repository made as a solution for the class activity; for the first day.